Lyrkan/K40-Control-Panel/README.md

 -   Control 12V lights
 -   Control 5V laser diodes
 -   Control a motorized bed (based on [this design](https://civade.com/post/2020/08/23/D%c3%a9coupe-laser-CO2-K40-:-R%c3%a9alisation-d-un-lit-motoris%c3%a9), but it should work with other ones as long as the stepper can be controled using a DRV8825 driver)
--   Expose sensors/state data through an API **(unstable)**
+-   Expose sensors/state data through an API

-What it **CANNOT** do yet:

 -   Retrieve the current state of the machine
 -   Move the laser head
--   Trigger the CO2 laser

-I plan on adding an interface with FluidNC motherboards through UART that should allow those things in the near future.

-Also, don't expect an ultra smooth experience, the ESP32 being a bit underpowered for a screen of that size the user interface can be a bit laggy sometimes (eg. during screen transitions or scrolling).
+Don't expect an ultra smooth experience, the ESP32 being a bit underpowered for a screen of that size the user interface can be a bit laggy sometimes (eg. during screen transitions or scrolling).
 It should still be fully usable though.

 ## BOM